Broadcom results beat forecasts but China hurts

 Underscoring those concerns, Broadcom's revenue guidance for the June quarter was slightly below some analyst expectations.
 Its stock fell more than 2 percent in extended trading due to worries about how the company's new 4G chips will fare in a crowded market.

-Broadcom and other smartphone chipmakers must adjust as industry growth shifts away from North America toward China and other developing countries where consumers favor handsets selling for under $200 rather than top-tier devices like Apple's (AAPL.O) iPhone.
+Broadcom and other smartphone chipmakers must adjust as industry growth shifts away from North America toward China and other developing countries where consumers favour handsets selling for under $200 rather than top-tier devices like Apple's iPhone.

 Broadcom gets around half its revenues from mobile.
 In the first quarter, the Irvine, California company reported strength from its other businesses including infrastructure and sales of home products like modems and set-top boxes.